MajewskaM/swiczi/README.md

 ### Hi! 👋

-⚡My name is Martyna and I am a Data Engineering student form Poland
+⚡My name is Martyna and I am a Data Engineering student from Poland
 </br>
 ⚡On my profile I mostly publish some of my University projects and algorithms!